Hi Treats for Chickens community, it's me, Dawn!

 While we’re talking about treats – there are some types of treats that you should NOT feed in the heat of the day.

-So while cracked corn is great to give in the winter to help them keep warm, avoid giving it to them in the summer, especially during the hottest part of the day.
+So while cracked corn is great to give during cool days and seasons to help them keep warm or regulate their temperature, avoid giving it (such as Chicken Crack, Cluck Yea, Pullet Together, Gourd I Love You, and Molt Mender) to them in the summer's hottest part of the day.

 But fresh corn is fine!